Philipinho/TronGrid4J/README.md

-# TronGrid-Java-API
+# TronGrid4J
-Java API Client for the TronGrid API
+Java Client for the TronGrid API